mfaani/mfaani/content/posts/interviewing/string.md

 - A "glyph", also in the glossary (https://unicode.org/glossary/#glyph) which is typically used to mean "the drawn representation of graphemes".

 - Italic and bold don't create a different code point.
-If they did, then Unicode would have exploded.
-The grapheme plus font would create a glyph.
+If they did, then Unicode would have exploded. `grapheme + font -> glyph`

 ## What do I in an interview?